 Latrigg is an excellent half day walk to combine with the promise of a visit to Fitz Park at the end of the walk.
-This route takes you through the park for a sneak preview before you start on the climb up Latrigg so it can provide a great incentive as an end of walk treat.
+For smaller children take the route through the park for a sneak preview before you start on the climb up Latrigg so it can provide a great incentive as an end of walk treat.
 Tired legs suddenly seem to become re-energised at the sight of swings and slides.
 Click here for the shorter up and down route via Spooney Green Lane and a free downloadable pdf of the route.
 A longer circular route is also available here which goes along the railway path, through Brundholme Woods and up to Latrigg.

 If you can't make it all the way up from Keswick there is a small car park at Gale Road above Applethwaite with a Limited Mobility Path which you could use to reach the viewpoint with an all terrain pram.